varunbollam-code/SQL-Project-Upgrad/README.md

 Objectives/ Results Expected

 1.Create a new table named 'bajaj1' containing the date, close price, 20 Day MA and 50 Day MA.
-(This has to be done for all 6 stocks.
+(This has to be done for all 6 stocks).

 2. Create a master table containing the date and close price of all the six stocks.
 (Column header for the price is the name of the stock).